jnunyez/quantum-vpn/README.md

 ## Check version

-The current release of PQCrypto-VPN has only been tested against the OQS fork of OpenSSL 1.0.2.
+The release under test has been tested against the open quantum safe library fork of OpenSSL 1.0.2.

 ```
  /usr/local/openvpn/sbin/openvpn --version